 Your little rodent companion probably adores the taste of bananas.
 Bananas are an incredibly healthy snack as well.
 While bananas are completely safe for guinea pigs, can they eat the peels?
 Surprisingly, yes!
-Banana skin peels are not only totally safe for your piggy—they are incredibly healthy, too.
+Banana peels are not only totally safe for your piggy—they are incredibly healthy, too.

 That doesn’t mean you should go hog-wild, tossing your guinea pig an entire peel, of course.
 But let’s learn a bit about portioning bananas as well as exploring the nutrients your little ones will get when they nibble on the peel.

 Guinea Pigs Can Eat Banana Peels